EchoAppsTeam/js-sdk/docs/guides/how_to_develop_app/README.md

 # How to develop an application

-Echo JS SDK allows to create complex applications based on Echo Control.
-This page will guide you through the steps of custom Application creation.
+Echo JS SDK allows to create complex applications based on Echo.App class.
+This page will guide you through the process of custom Application creation.

 ## Introduction

-Application is an object with the predefined structure which allows to work with Echo Controls as with single component.
+*Application* (or *App*) is an object with the predefined structure which incapsulates a certain business logic and allows to work with the set of Echo Controls and Echo Plugins as with the single component.

 Let's imagine that we want to create the application for posting and viewing comments on a website.
+For this purpose we'll use the [Stream](#!/api/Echo.StreamServer.Controls.Stream), the [Submit](#!/api/Echo.StreamServer.Controls.Submit) and the [Auth](#!/api/Echo.IdentityServer.Controls.Auth) controls and assemble them in one logical unit using the Echo Application approach.

 ## Creating the Application skeleton

+First of all, let's prepare the JavaScript closure to allocate a separate namespace for our applications's code.
+This step is common for all plugins, controls and apps built on top of the JS SDK.
+You can find the detailed information on how to create the JS closure in the ["Terminology and dev tips" guide](#!/guide/terminology-section-3).
+So we have the following code as a starting point:

 	@example
 	(function(jQuery) {